Lauren Massimo, PhD, CRNP

 - BSN, Pennsylvania State University, 2002

-Dr. Massimo has extensive experience teaching in undergraduate and graduate courses at Penn Nursing.
-She currently teaches in NURS 255: Nursing Care of the Older Adult and often serves as a guest lecturer on the topic of geriatric mental health and cognitive disorders.
+Dr. Massimo has extensive experience teaching in undergraduate and graduate courses at Penn Nursing and often serves as a guest lecturer on the topic of geriatric mental health and cognitive disorders.

 Dr. Massimo’s research program focuses on identifying the cognitive and neural basis for symptoms of neurodegenerative disease.
 Her rich clinical experience and background in neuroscience enable her to translate these findings to design interventions based on an understanding of underlying neurobiological mechanisms.